Redefining excellence: What is luxury interior design?

-Today Clive Christian kitchens can be found in the homes of Wayne Rooney, David Beckingham, Celine Dion, and Shania Twain.
+Today Clive Christian kitchens can be found in the homes of Wayne Rooney, David Beckham, Celine Dion, and Shania Twain.

-Next is Candy and Candy who in the late 90s changed the luxury interior design game completely.
+Firstly, Candy & Candy who in the late 90s changed the luxury interior design game completely.
 The brothers started to add cinema rooms, dressing rooms, home automation and their now classic neutral interior scheme.

 Finally, Nicky Haslam has pioneered a unique style while constantly updating and tweaking at the edges.
 His ability to layer antiques with modern finishes have made him one of the worlds most in-demand designers.

 Nicky has designed for Ringo Starr, Mick Jagger, and Rod Stewart, as well as Oligarchs and heads of states.